 Professor Joel Hayward, ZDaF, BA, MA Hons, PhD, FRSA, FRHistS

-With a first degree in Classical Studies and his MA Hons and PhD in History, Professor Hayward is especially interested in international politics, Just War and the ethics of modern conflict.
+Professor Hayward is especially interested in the evolution of strategic thought, air power and joint warfighting, Just War and the laws and ethics of modern conflict.
 He also researches and lectures on the Islamic laws and ethics of security.
-He is interested in both the influence of conflict on Islam and the influence of Islam on conflict.

-He is fascinated by comparative religious studies and the impact of religion on politics, and reads the scriptures of the monotheistic faiths in their original languages (Hebrew, Greek and Arabic).
-Also able to read Latin and speak or read several modern languages, he has undertaken extensive primary research in Russian and German archives.
+He researches on the impact of the major world religions on political and military strategy and theory, and reads the scriptures of the monotheistic faiths in their original languages (Hebrew, Greek and Arabic).
+Also able to read a few modern languages, he has undertaken extensive primary research in Russian and German archives.

 He is the author or editor of sixteen positively reviewed books and monographs and dozens of peer reviewed articles and book chapters.
 His books include a biography of Horatio Lord Nelson, an analysis of the Stalingrad air campaign, a study of airpower in counterinsurgency operations, and a book explaining the leadership of the Prophet Muhammad.
 Some of his works have been translated into Arabic, Polish, Portuguese, Spanish, Serbian, German, Korean and Chinese.
 His most recent academic works include: Warfare in the Qur'an (2012), Air Power and the Environment: The Ecological Implications of Modern Air Warfare, (2013), War is Deceit: An Analysis of a Contentious Hadith on the Morality of Military Deception (2017), Civilian Immunity in Foundational Islamic Strategic Thought: A Historical Enquiry (2018), Islamic Principles of War for the 21st Century (2020), and The Leadership of Muhammad: A Historical Reconstruction (2021).